Craig L. Hill: Research

-Professor Hill’s research encompasses fundamental structural and reactivity studies, Catalysis, functional nanomaterials (Nanotechnology), antiviral chemotherapy and solar energy conversion (Artificial Photosynthesis).
+Hill’s research encompasses fundamental structural and reactivity studies, catalysis, functional nanomaterials (Nanotechnology), antiviral chemotherapy and solar energy conversion (artificial photosynthesis).
 The principal systems he studies are inorganic cluster molecules, particularly transition metal oxygen anion clusters or polyoxometalates.
 The general theme of his research is the design and realization of highly complex structures to facilitate one or more intellectually challenging and/or societally important tasks.